-For scholarships below, please apply in writing to the Financial Aid Coordinator no later than Spring pre-registration.
+For scholarships below, please apply in writing to the Financial Aid Coordinator no later than Early Spring Registration.
+Entering students are eligible to apply for these scholarships after completion of two full semesters (fall and spring) of study at Memphis Theological Seminary.
 Students are eligible to receive the following scholarships only once.
+Students who receive the African-American Student Academic Scholarship are not eligible to receive any of these scholarships.